assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 of Client (ClientSigKey).
 A passive attacker (eavesdropping only), will not be able to determine the identity of Server (ServerSigKey) either.

-Note that if the application protocol starts with a message from Client (a common case) this message can be sent together with Message M4.
+Note also that if the application protocol starts with a message from Client to Server (a common case) this first application message can be send together with M4 in one IO "write" operation without waiting for M4 to reach Server.
 This results in a handshake that only has a one round-trip overhead.
 Implementations should allow the application to send a first application message together with M4.

+If M4 is invalid (in particular if the signature is invalid), any application message that follows must be discarded by Server.